Friday, September 22, 2023

 After all the houses around us were built, our backyard seemed to shrink.

-Only four foot, rod-iron fences were allowed too, and they don't make for much privacy.
+ONLY four foot, rod-iron fences were allowed too, and they don't make for much privacy.
 We know because we had one.

 ~ ~ ~ ~ ~ ~ ~ ~ ~ ~